 Beta Alpha Psi is a national honors fraternity that provides interaction with finance, information systems, and accounting professionals; conducts technical and personal development programs through campus, regional and national meetings; and promotes and encourages community service.

 Contact: (619) 260-2258

 Beta Gamma Sigma

 Beta Gamma Sigma is the highest international recognition a business student anywhere in the world can receive in an undergraduate, master's or doctoral program at a school accredited by AACSB International.

 Contact: (619) 260-2387

-A fraternity that fosters the study of business in universities; encourage scholarship, social activity, and the association of students for mutual advancement through research and practice; promote closer affiliation between the commercial world and students of commerce; and further a higher standard of commercial ethics and culture, as well as the civic and commercial welfare of the community.
+Delta Sigma Pi is a business fraternity that fosters the study of business in universities; encourages scholarship, social activity and the association of students for mutual advancement through research and practice; promotes closer affiliation between the commercial world and students of commerce; and furthers a higher standard of commercial ethics and culture, as well as the civic and commercial welfare of the community.

-The USD Entrepreneurship Club is committed to bringing together students, entrepreneurs, alumni, and faculty with the hopes of building relationships and fostering an interactive learning environment to explore the world of entrepreneurship.
+The USD Entrepreneurship Club is committed to bringing together students, entrepreneurs, alumni and faculty in the hopes of building relationships and fostering an interactive learning environment to explore the world of entrepreneurship.